 Being a true monster receiver the Kenwood KR-9050 is not cheap.
-It's not very easy to find either and is probably more rare than the KR-9600.
-I've seen one sell for $1500 but I've seen a few listed at over $2000.
-That's a pretty big chunk of cash for a receiver but if you're a Kenwood fan and want a holy grail receiver from them then this might just be the one.
+It’s not very easy to find either and is probably more rare than the KR-9600.
+If you’re a Kenwood fan and want a holy grail receiver from them then this might just be the one.

 Here’s a video showing the massive Kenwood KR-9050 in action: